Head of Department: Professor Joseph J. Loturco

 Functions of hormones in mammalian physiology emphasizing humans.

 Experimental investigations in neurobiology.
 Emphasis on designing and carrying out independent research projects, and on communicating the results.
-A fee of $20 is charged for this course.

 Case study of a disease: genetics and inheritance patterns, molecular defects, including transcription and post-transcription defects, physiological defects, therapeutic approaches.

 Three credits.
 Prerequisite: A 2000-level course in PNB or instructor consent; open to juniors or higher.